 Let’s say the worst does happen.
 One lifting column or the entire desk actually fails.
 When you contact customer service they will have you go through a controller reset first, assuming your handset actually lights up.
 If re-initializing the legs’ position index doesn’t work they’ll start going through a diagnostic procedure to see if they can isolate the problem to a loose cable, a burned-out power supply, a failed controller circuit or handset, or one of the legs.
 This is easiest done over the phone or Facetime, or at the very least live chat as there are many steps to a typical diagnostic.

 The next question is how difficult will it be to disassemble the component from the desk and potentially ship it back to the vendor.
 Often times vendors will not simply ship a replacement without receiving back the presumed bad component, to make sure it’s really the problem.

 So-called Quick Install standing desks tend to be a lot easier to deal with since popping out a failed leg takes seconds.
 (Certain models also tend to very rarely fail since they’re pre-assembled and individually tested at the factory before shipping.)

-Specific warranty carve-outs to that sellers insert to allow them to wiggle off the hook
+Warranty carve-outs sellers insert to allow them to wiggle off the hook

 Virtually all warranties will have standard legal verbiage that says if your office was wiped out by a tornado, i.e. the “Act of God” clause, they are not responsible for the damage to your desk.
 There are also usually terms like “misuse” or “abuse” by the customer that will void the warranty, which makes sense.
 If you take a sledgehammer to your computer because it lost the one and only copy of your 2,000-page manuscript of the next great American novel, the manufacturer should not be held liable for the crack it left in your desktop.